TateTaylorOH/TateTaylorOH/RickardCalvert/ECSS/THORONSFAITHFUL.md

+---
+layout: page
+title: Thoron's Faithful
+description: Into the Shivering Isles with Rickard Calvert, adventurer extraordinaire!
+---
+---

 ![](https://staticdelivery.nexusmods.com/images/1704/61720101-1667667974.png)

 I looked up to see a man, hidden in the shadows of the vegetation.
 He was not like the golden and purpled-skinned beings that I'd just been accosted by.
 Instead, he appeared to be human.